hayleeraile/CS-499-Capstone/README.md

 ## Contents
 Currently, there is a folder called OriginalArtifact.
 This contains the original version prior to enhancements.
-There is also a folder called EnhancedArtifact.
-This contains the files that I enhanced for MilestoneTwo.
+There is also a folder called EnhancedArtifact that will contain all of the enhancements throughout the course.

-## Modified Files
-The files that were modified in this assignment were:
-- AddItemActivity.java
-- CreateAccountActivity.java
-- Database.java
-- DeleteItemActivity.java
-- InventoryActivity.java
-- InventoryAdapter.java
-- InventoryItem.java
-- ItemDetailsActivity.java
-- MainActivity.java
-- PermissionsActivity.java
-- UserProfileActivity.java
-- Strings.xml